miniconnect/holodb/README.md

 ## Load values from resource

-You can use predefined value sets too.
+You can use custom predefined value sets too.
 To do this, create a file with one value on each line.
 Make this file available to the java classloader.
 If you use docker, the easiest way to do this is to copy the file into the `/app/resources` directory: